Dye: History

 Textile dyeing dates back to the Neolithic period.
 Throughout history, people have dyed their textiles using common, locally available materials.
 Scarce dyestuffs that produced brilliant and permanent colors such as the natural invertebrate dyes Tyrian purple and crimson kermes were highly prized luxury items in the ancient and medieval world.
 Plant-based dyes such as woad, indigo, saffron, and madder were important trade goods in the economies of Asia and Europe.
 Across Asia and Africa, patterned fabrics were produced using resist dyeing techniques to control the absorption of color in piece-dyed cloth.
 Dyes from the New World such as cochineal and logwood were brought to Europe by the Spanish treasure fleets, and the dyestuffs of Europe were carried by colonists to America.

 Dyed flax fibers have been found in the Republic of Georgia in a prehistoric cave dated to 36,000 BP.
 Archaeological evidence shows that, particularly in India and Phoenicia, dyeing has been widely carried out for over 5,000 years.
 Early dyes were obtained from animal, vegetable or mineral sources, with no to very little processing.
 By far the greatest source of dyes has been from the plant kingdom, notably roots, berries, bark, leaves and wood, only few of which are used on a commercial scale.

 Early industrialization was conducted by J. Pullar and Sons in Scotland.
 The first synthetic dye, mauve, was discovered serendipitously by William Henry Perkin in 1856.
 The discovery of mauveine started a surge in synthetic dyes and in organic chemistry in general.
 Other aniline dyes followed, such as fuchsine, safranine, and induline.
 Many thousands of synthetic dyes have since been prepared.

+The discovery of mauveine in 1856 led to the development of a synthetic dyestuff industry.
+In Manchester, England, a number of people set up dyestuff manufacturing plant including Ivan Levinstein, Levinstein Ltd, Charles Dreyfus, Clayton Aniline Company, William Claus, Claus & co.

 The discovery of mauve also led to developments within immunology and chemotherapy.
 In 1863 the forerunner to Bayer AG was formed in what became Wuppertal, Germany.
 In 1891, Paul Ehrlich discovered that certain cells or organisms took up certain dyes selectively.
 He then reasoned that a sufficiently large dose could be injected to kill pathogenic microorganisms, if the dye did not affect other cells.
 Ehrlich went on to use a compound to target syphilis, the first time a chemical was used in order to selectively kill bacteria in the body.
 He also used methylene blue to target the plasmodium responsible for malaria.